 |曹洞宗 (Soto shu), Zen||道元 (Dogen, 1200-1253)||Soto shu is yet another Zen school that solely focuses on meditation.
 Unlike RInzai-shu, that found support from influential military leaders, the followers of Soto shu was largely peasants.
 Steve Jobs practiced Soto shu.|

-In the next chapter, we discuss the influence of new Buddhism to Japanese culture/aesthetics of wabi-sabi.
+In the next chapter, we will discuss the influence of new Buddhism on the Japanese culture/aesthetics of wabi-sabi.